Stand down during coronavirus

 General Fair Work Act stand downs

 Employers don’t need to pay employees during a general Fair Work Act stand down but can choose to.
-Full-time and part-time employees continue to accrue leave (such as annual and personal leave) as normal during the stand down period.
+Full-time and part-time employees continue to accrue leave (such as annual and sick and carer's leave) as normal during the stand down period.

 Public holidays during a stand down